JamesMarcogliese/Drive-ProjectDir/README.md

 5. Once done, go to the Run menu and choose "generateFolderStructureFromSheet".
 Run.
 The folder structure will generate!

 IMPORTANT: For the script to function, only ONE copy of it should exist in your drive when run.
-           DO NOT CREATE DUPLICATES IN YOUR DRIVE.
+           DO NOT CREATE DUPLICATES IN YOUR DRIVE AND DO NOT RENAME THE SCRIPT.
 This is a limitation of the Google Script API.